-Ranch dressing: the natural partner for cold and crunchy iceberg lettuce, carrot sticks and slices of takeout pizza.
+Ranch dressing!
+It’s the natural partner for cold and crunchy iceberg lettuce, carrot sticks and slices of takeout pizza.
 I have two different versions of ranch dressing, one full of herbs and lemon, and the other full of jalapeño and cilantro.
-I’ve also been known to tone down the “green things” for picky eaters.
+I’ve also been known to tone down the “green things” and jalapeños for picky eaters.

 For a night of soup and salad at home, there would be nothing easier than slow cooker chicken tortilla soup and jalapeño buttermilk ranch over greens.
 Add some cornbread and a jalapeño mint margarita, and your night is looking up.

-Jalapeño buttermilk ranch is easy to modify into a more traditional ranch by eliminating the peppers and cutting down or leaving out the cilantro.
-Just combine all the ingredients in the bowl of your food processor and combine well.
+Jalapeño buttermilk ranch is easy to modify into a more traditional ranch by eliminating the jalapeño peppers and cutting down or omitting the cilantro.
+Just combine all the ingredients in the bowl of your food processor and pulse to combine well.

 Homemade Jalapeno Ranch